Incredible India

 Majuli – Largest River Island in India (Source)

 Majuli is the largest river island in India located in the Brahmaputra River in Assam.
+It is famous for its Assamese culture, Satras (monasteries), scenic landscapes, and river island villages.

 Read More: Deepest River in India – The Brahmaputra